Institute of Social and Cultural Anthropology

 Abstract:

-The need for reforestation projects is ubiquitous and undisputed in debates about climate change and biodiversity.
-However, the seedlings used and the social and ecological consequences that evolve out of those projects are rarely touched.
-My project focuses on the ecological knowledge and use of native species and their potential for transforming forest practices in the Philippine uplands.
+The need for reforestation projects is almost ubiquitous in debates about climate change and biodiversity.
+In contrast, little attention is paid to the tree species that will ultimately make up future forests.
+Questions such as why certain tree species are used and what knowledge shapes the choice of tree species for reforestation projects are rarely touched upon.
+My project focuses on the perspectives on and use of native tree species in the Philippines, and their potential for transforming Philippine forest practices.

 • April 2022, Leyte and Negros, Philippines